erlandsson-tavelsas/iot-lnu/README.md

 pycom.rgbled(0xFFFF00)
 ```

-The business logic is kept in a loop where we fetch and send **coordinates**, **satellites** and **hdop** as bytes over LoraWAN.
-We ignore the numbers if the a quality is poor, i e the **hdop** value is less than 2 (according to the ttnmapper.org documentation [FAQ](https://docs.ttnmapper.org/FAQ.html)).
-With the default Pycom drivers for Pytrack only coordinates were accessible so I needed another driver which could read and expose all the required satellites data from the [NMEA-formatted](https://www.gpsworld.com/what-exactly-is-gps-nmea-data/) payload.
+The business logic is kept in a loop where we fetch and send **coordinates**, **satellites** and **hdop** as bytes over LoRaWAN®.
+We ignore the numbers if the a quality is poor, i e the **hdop** value is less than 2 (according to the TTN Mapper documentation [FAQ](https://docs.ttnmapper.org/FAQ.html)).
+With the default *Pycom* drivers for *Pytrack* only coordinates were accessible so I needed another driver which could read and expose all the required satellites data from the [NMEA-formatted](https://www.gpsworld.com/what-exactly-is-gps-nmea-data/) payload.
 Fortunately I found a matching one available at the [andreathemac GitHub repository](https://github.com/andrethemac/L76GLNSV4)

 For each iteration in the loop, we make a GPS reading (`l76` is the object representing the sensor) and the check the quality before emitting an event to the gateway with the collected GPS values.
 During this process we visualize the progress with the RGB LED where